apt1002/mijit/doc/theory/specialisation.md

 Is there any other way to remember that a specialisation is active?
 I think the answer is no. We can rule out any mechanism that is as inefficient as an interpreter; we already have one of those.
 That includes any mechanism that tests a state variable at run time; we might as well interpret an instruction opcode instead (or test some other aspect of the virtual machine code).
 To put it another way, if specialisations share code then we lose the benefits of specialisation.

 So the total amount of storage available for remembering which specialisation is active is limited to about 20 bits, being the parts of the program counter that the JIT compiler can choose freely without straying outside the compiled code and without the basic blocks overlapping.
-Furthermore, some of that tiny budget is needed just to implement the virtual machine specification correctly; the interpreter itself has a control-flow graph.
 This budget is extremely constraining, and I can't see a way around it.

 ## Fetching and retiring